 So, you could put a bunch of soft ornaments in one area, paper in another, and then wrap breakable ornaments for the other sections.

-How to Store Ornaments Wrap Up
+How to Store Christmas Ornaments Wrap-Up

 As you pack up your Christmas decorations this year, be sure to pack gently and carefully so that each fragile ornament and decoration will survive until the next Christmas season.